 You can just copy and paste the URL of the page that contains the list without “twitter.com/” and remove “lists/” from the middle part of the URL.

 It is also possible to focus on a certain topic within the list by adding a search term the query: list:cspan/members-of-congress “health care”

 While the NodeXL Pro Twitter Search Network importer can only access data from the past 10 days, the NodeXL Pro Twitter Users Network importer allows the download of the 3,200 most recent tweets of any user, which includes retweets and replies.
 Thus, depending on the tweet activity of a user, this data may go far beyond the 10-day time limit.

-Just enter the list name in the box The Twitter users in this Twitter List (as seen in the image on the left).
-Alternatively, you can enter any list of Twitter handles in the box The Twitter Users with these usernames.
+You can enter any list of public Twitter handles in the box The Twitter Users with these usernames.

 If you set a checkmark for the box Import only the Twitter users I’m interested in, you will receive only edges between those users in the list which we call the internal network.
 If you leave the box unchecked, you will receive the full network with all Twitter users that were retweeted, mentioned or replied to.

 Make sure to limit the number of tweets that will be downloaded.
 E.g. if you download 1000 tweets from each member of the CSPAN list you will end up with a maximum of 566,000 tweets.
 Due to Twitter rate limiting, the download may take 12 to 15 hours.
 Also, this amount of data is too large to handle with NodeXL.

 Here are some ways to reduce a large dataset to a managable size: